 The Grace I seek …

 Lord, zeal for youth burned in the heart of Father Andre Coindre because he invited you to ignite in him the fire of love for children you set on the earth.
 Give me more than just a spark of his zeal.
 I don’t want it to be just a hobby or study, but a daily contemplation and a lifelong investment.
 Show me clearly how you confided a special charism in him, how your Spirit worked in him, and how I can imitate him as a multiplier of his charism for treating young people the way you mean for them to be treated.
-Come, Holy Spirit, show me your ways.
-Treat me as you treated Andre Coindre.
+Come, Holy Spirit, send down the fire of the charism of our founder on me.
+Burn in me as you burned in the heart of Andre Coindre.

 Contemplation: Composition of place